tomsWebConsulting/twcsl/Page/Store/Store Page Price Change/README.md

 ## Callbacks

-For an example of how to write a callback please see [Store Page Price Change Log][11].
+For an example of how to write a callback please see [Store Page Price Change Log][13].
 If a callback returns false the rest of the callbacks won't be called.

-## Note
+## Notes

-Changing prices on a Store page does not affect the cart, checkout, or other Squarespace pages/backend storage.
+Changing prices on a Store Page does not affect the cart, checkout, or other Squarespace Pages/backend storage.
 This is purely a cosmetic change.
 No code can change the Checkout Page or SS backend.
 It is an SS security feature.

+The watch option controls if this code watches for price changes.

 ## Make a Donation

-Please consider [making a donation][12].
+Please consider [making a donation][14].

 ## Changes

+* **2026-02-18**

+  * added watch option
+  * bumped version to 0.8.0

 * **2025-07-12**

   * fixed bug were MutationObserver was not watching prices